CMSgov/bcda-static-site/_pages/support.md

 %}

 {% include accordion.html
+    id="a6"
+    expanded=false
+    heading="What is the difference between BCDA and CCLF files?" accordionContent=a6AccordionContent
+%}

+{% include accordion.html
+    id="a10"
+    expanded=false
+    heading="What’s the difference between BCDA V1 and V2?"
+    accordionContent=a10AccordionContent
+%}

+<h3 class="margin-bottom-2">Compliance and restrictions</h3>

+{% include accordion.html
     id="a2"
     expanded=true
     heading="How do I redact PHI and PII when sharing information with the BCDA Team?" accordionContent=a2AccordionContent
 %}

+{% include accordion.html
+    id="a9"
+    expanded=false
+    heading="Can I use 3rd party web-based REST clients or tools?" accordionContent=a9AccordionContent
+%}

+<h3 class="margin-bottom-2">BCDA Data</h3>

 {% include accordion.html
     id="a3"